juwain/experimental.dev/src/posts/stereotypeless-animation.md

 The action has two parts.

-The first part is the "cat" animation:
+The first part is the animation of the "cat":

 ```css
 .frame {